STScI-MIRI/Coronagraphy_ExampleNB/README.md

    6. [pipeline_demos/full_miri_coron_pipeline.ipynb](full_miri_coron_pipeline.ipynb) -> run all stages of the pipeline on the full observing sequence.

-These notebooks supersede the older pipeline demonstration notebooks below.
-These are preserved because although they are outdated, they do contain potentially useful information.
+These notebooks supersede the older pipeline demonstration notebooks below, which are preserved because although they are outdated, they do contain potentially useful information.

 ## Older pipeline notebooks